 I slept terribly that night.
 Not sure why, usually I sleep better in the woods than at home, but I think I was cold, and the rock under my back probably did not help.
 From this trip I learned that I need more clothes to sleep in, and I can still set up my tarp to stay dry in all night rain.
 Oh, and I need to move all rocks.
 It was good to finally be out for more than just a day hike, and I hope to do a few more over nighters before the end of April rolls around.

--Pack: Granite Gear Vapor Trail (the grey and blue one) 2lbs.
+So as I continue pulling my hair out over things like what tent pegs I prefer, you can look at what will might be in my kit.-Pack: Granite Gear Vapor Trail (the grey and blue one) 2lbs.
 I will use this from the start until after the sierras.
 It will handle the heavy water loads in the desert, and a bear canister in the sierras.
 It has more of a frame, and It's a bit bigger than the ULA Conduit (my favorite).
 I hope to switch to the Conduit for OR and WA.The conduit has no frame and weighs 17oz! woo!

 -Shelter: I'm planning on starting with my poncho tarp (shown in the first pic) and a bivy sack.
 At Kennedy Meadows (about mile 700 and the start of the sierras) I will switch to a bigger tarp that I'm in the process of making, and use a bug net with it.
 Both systems weigh around 13oz